History of Málaga: Dominion of Carthage

 Carthage proceeded to destroy Tartessos and to drive the Greeks from southern Iberia.
 It defended its trade monopoly in the western Mediterranean vigilantly, attacking the merchant ships of its rivals.
 During the 3rd century BC, Carthage made Iberia the new base for its empire and its campaigns against the Roman Republic.
-Although they had little influence in the hinterland behind the coastal mountains, the Carthaginians occupied most of Andalucia, expanding along the northern Mediterranean coast and establishing a new capital at Cartagena.
+Although they had little influence in the hinterland behind the coastal mountains, the Carthaginians occupied most of Andalusia, expanding along the northern Mediterranean coast and establishing a new capital at Cartagena.

 The Romans conquered the city as well as the other regions under the rule of Carthage after the Punic Wars in 218 BC.

 Roman Malaca

 The romanisation of Málaga was, as in most of southern Hispania Ulterior, effected peacefully through a foedus aequum, a treaty recognising both parties as equals, obligated to assist each other in defensive wars or when otherwise summoned.
 The Romans unified the people of the coast and interior under a common power; Roman settlers in Malaca exploited the local natural resources and introduced Latin as the language of the ruling classes, establishing new manners and customs that gradually changed the culture of the native people.
 Malaca was integrated into the Roman Republic as part of Hispania Ulterior, but Romanisation seems to have progressed slowly, as indicated by the discovery of inscriptions dating to the 1st century AD written in the Phoenician alphabet.
 During this period the Municipium Malacitanum became a transit point on the Via Herculea, which revitalised the city both economically and culturally by connecting it with other developed enclaves in the interior of Hispania and with other ports of the Mediterranean Sea.